arg0NNY/BetterAnimations/docs/create/settings.md

 }
 ```

-To use the current value of this setting use inject <InjectRef inject="position" />:
+To use the current value of this setting use inject <InjectRef inject="position" target="enum" />:
 ```json
 {
   "key": "scale",